Civil Service (United Kingdom): Political neutrality

 In 2000, then-Prime Minister Tony Blair was criticised for appointing 20 special advisers (compared to eight under his predecessor John Major) and for the fact that the total salary cost of special advisers across all government departments had reached £4 million.
 In 2001, Stephen Byers, then Secretary of State for Transport, was forced to resign because of the actions of his special adviser Jo Moore, who instructed a departmental civil servant, Martin Sixsmith, that September 11, 2001, would be "a good day to bury bad news"; this was seen as inappropriate political manipulation of the Civil Service.
 In particular, under the administration of Tony Blair, the influence of two Downing Street special advisers, Jonathan Powell and Alastair Campbell, both of whom were given formal power over Downing Street civil servants, provoked widespread criticism.

 The Conservative-Liberal Democrat coalition government of 2010–2015 had proposed introducing a more American style system where senior civil servants, such as permanent secretaries, became political appointees.
 However, this was dropped after it was considered that the existing permanent civil service style was better-suited to the government of the United Kingdom.

-The political neutrality of the civil service was called into question during the 2016 - 2019 Brexit negotiations, with political figures such as Brexit Party Leader Nigel Farage accusing the civil service of having a "pro-Remain bias".
+The political neutrality of the civil service was called into question during the 2016–2019 Brexit negotiations, with political figures such as Brexit Party Leader Nigel Farage accusing the civil service of having a "pro-Remain bias".
 In response Sir Mark Sedwill, Cabinet Secretary and Head of the Civil Service, issued a letter to all Department Chiefs warning that Brexit was having an "unsettling" effect on civil servants.

 In March 2023, Home Secretary Suella Braverman, in an email sent to Conservative Party supporters, criticised civil servants as being part of an "activist blob of left-wing lawyers, civil servants and the Labour Party" which blocked government efforts to stop small boat crossings.
-Dave Penman, general secretary of the Association of First Division Civil Servants, accussed Braverman of breaching the ministerial code.
-In response, a Conservative Party spokersperson said that the Home Secretary had not seen the wording of the email prior to its sending.
+Dave Penman, general secretary of the Association of First Division Civil Servants, accused Braverman of breaching the ministerial code.
+In response, a Conservative Party spokesperson said that the Home Secretary had not seen the wording of the email prior to its sending.